-Services to treat kidney disease

-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)
+What you must pay when you get these services Services that are covered for you Services to treat kidney disease Covered services include: 0% coinsurance of the cost Kidney disease education services to teach kidney care and for Medicare-covered renal dialysis services. help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when Dialysis treatments while referred by their doctor, we cover up to six sessions of you are an inpatient are kidney disease education services per lifetime. included in your inpatient Outpatient dialysis treatments (including dialysis treatments hospital care copayment. when temporarily out of the service area, as explained in Chapter 3) Additional services may be Inpatient dialysis treatments (if you are admitted as an covered in accordance inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone with your Medicaid helping you with your home dialysis treatments) benefits and guidelines.
+Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B drugs."

-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-20% coinsurance of the cost for Medicare-covered renal dialysis services.
+Drugs, please go to the section, "Medicare Part B prescription